Allyankhan/Multi-Document-AI-Agent-built-using-open-source-models-Offline-/README.md

 docker compose up --build
 ```

-> **Note:** `docker-compose.yml` is pre-configured to route host-level Ollama traffic securely into the containerized backend.
+> **Note:** `docker-compose.yml` is pre-configured to (1) route host-level Ollama traffic securely into the containerized backend, and (2) mount external volumes so the FAISS index and uploaded files persist across container restarts and redeployments.

 **3. Access the application**